rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 ```

-Then, we update the dataframe using loop. 'get_data_from_record' function works on 1000 records every time,
+Then, we update the dataframe using loop. 'get_data_from_record' get 1000 records every time,
-and output is added to the dataframe.
+return data that will be added to the dataframe.
 we print the time left for the end.
 when 100,000 rows passes, we convert df to pickle file with the simple function 'df.to_pickle'
 and reset a new dataframe.
-in the end, all pickle files saved in a dedecated folder on the computer.
+in the end, we get 137 pickle files, each with 100,000 records.

 ```
 counter = 1 #update rows that done